-The Government Relations Committee focuses on policy issue advocacy on behalf of members and the El Paso community.
+The government relations committee focuses on policy issue advocacy on behalf of members and the El Paso community.
 Advocacy efforts are guided by committee member participation, research, and policy paper production.
-The committee also serves in an advisory capacity to other EPC committees.
-The committee also provides reports on Infrastructure, Healthcare, Cross Border Relations, Education and Workforce, Shared Value, Aerospace & Defense, MVAC, BOD, and EMCO.
+The committee also serves in an advisory capacity for other Chamber committees.
+Provides reports on Infrastructure, Healthcare, Cross Border, Education, and Workforce, Shared Value, Aerospace & Defense, MVAC, BOD, and EMCO.

 The Military Affairs Committee focuses on serving the business and regional communities on military matters, support the region’s military complex, synchronize regional military-related efforts, and foster effective community partnerships to improve the quality of life, schools, and job opportunities for Armed Forces members, their families, and Veterans in order to achieve regional economic prosperity and growth.